We Reviewed Dozens Of The Best Apps for Kids Ages 9 – 11 So You Don’t Have To. Here Are Our Top Picks.

 Defeat Dr. Odd and earn the latest spy gear in the award-winning game that transforms math drills into a global learning adventure.
 From the streets of Paris to the pyramids of Egypt, Operation Math includes more than 100 timed missions that help players learn addition, subtraction, multiplication and division.
 Play it for fun or use in the classroom as an awesome supplement to homework.

-The app costs $2.99.
-It’s an award-winner, and is highly rated on both app stores.
+The app is an award-winner, and is highly rated on both app stores.

 This award-winner from Study Pad covers topics including geometry, measurement, decimals, fractions, computation, and much more.
 The app features built-in scratch paper and thorough explanations of incorrect responses.
 There is a handy parent dashboard to keep track of the individualized, self-paced progress for each child.

 The app is free to download and includes a trial period.
-Subscriptions are available for periods from one month to one year.
+Subscriptions are available for periods from one month to one year, and range in cost from $9.99 to $79.99.
+There are also options to access other grade levels.

 The world is in danger, and only players with math superpowers can save the day!
 This hugely fun and engaging app is actually math fact practice in disguise.
 Kids will add, subtract, multiply, and divide their way to saving the world from the latest threat.
 The app’s activities are aligned with Common Core math, and the parents’ area features a handy summary of which skills the kids are mastering.